 Each device in the network possesses a unique IP address.
-You can login the IP Setting page to operate the switch using this IP address.
-The switch supports the DHCP mode to obtain an IP address from the DHCP server.
+You can log on to the IP Setting page to operate the switch using this IP address.
+The switch supports the DCHP mode to obtain an IP address.
+The IP address obtained using a new mode will replace the original IP address.